 Yes, our CV Builder is ideal for putting together Resumes and Cover Letters.

-Our CV Builder is ideal for people who need a professional CV quickly.
-Within a few small steps you can create a superb document that can be downloaded within minutes.
+It’s perfect for people who need a professional CV quickly.
+Within a few minutes you can create a superb document thats ready for downloaded.
 At the end of the building process you will have a CV that will showcase your skills and have recruiters queuing up to interview you.
-It’s perfect for recent graduates, experienced professionals, the unemployed, those returning to work or just someone looking for their first entry level job.
+It’s great for recent graduates, experienced professionals, the unemployed, those returning to work or just someone looking for their first entry level job.

 Taking your time to put together a good CV can be one of the best career investments you ever make.
 Out tool is an easy to use resource that will vastly increase your chances of success and getting invited to that all important job interview.